uCautomation/plant-watering-system/README.md

 - Asens - moisture sensor read value; conenctedt to 1 analog input pin

 Power:
-Conenctions to V12 and GND are also needed to control.
-The valve operates at 12V, so each module also needs V12 supply to work.
+Connections to 12V and GND are also needed to control the valves, if used.
+The valve operates at 12V, so each module also needs 12V supply to work.
+If 5V pumps are used instead, the uC will control the relay that closes the pump 5V supply circuit.

 ## Interface